Thomas Maurice Mulry: Biography

 Mulry was born in New York City, the son of Thomas Mulry and Parthenia Crolius.
 His early school-days were spent in St. Joseph's parochial school and then at De La Salle Academy.
 In 1874, he joined the St. Vincent de Paul Society, an international organization of Catholic laymen dedicated to helping the poor.
 A successful businessman and banker, he devoted extensive time and resources to charitable work.
 On October 6, 1880, he was married to Mary E. Gallagher and they set up a home in Greenwich Village.
 Mulry became a director and for ten years president of the Emigrant Industrial Saving Bank, the largest institution of its type in the world.
 He was also a director of the Mutual License Insurance Company and served for many years on the General Committee of Tammany Hall.

+In 1899, Mulry was named Chair to the National Conference of Charities and Correction (NCCC)'s committee on dependent and neglected children and was the interim president of the Catholic Home Bureau.
+His NCCC committee report in 1899 that first publicly acknowledged foster care as a workable alternative to orphanages for childcare marked a stark departure from early Catholic leaders' insistence for orphanages as the superior option for child care.
+This softened response signaled a growing acceptance of foster care as an alternative in light of growing opposition to existing practices.

-His charitable activities led President Theodore Roosevelt to name him vice-chairman and presiding officer of the first White House Conference on the Care of Dependent Children in 1909.
+Mulry's charitable activities led President Theodore Roosevelt to name him vice-chairman and presiding officer of the first White House Conference on the Care of Dependent Children in 1909.